Fixed points of nonnegative neural networks: Fixed points of -neural networks

+\begin{corollary} Consider a neural network $T$ of the form (\ref{dnn}) with nonnegative weight matrices and biases.
+Assume that the activation functions are constructed with continuous scalar concave activation functions from lists (L1)-(L2) in Remark \ref{activ} [from Proposition \ref{sr}, $T$ is an $(A_{0,1,2})$-neural network].
+Then the spectral radius of $T$ is given by

-if all layers $i=1,2,\dots,n$ use activation functions from list (L2) in Remark \ref{activ}.
-On the other hand, if at least one layer of $T$ uses only activation functions from list (L1) in Remark \ref{activ}, then $\rho(T_\infty)=0.$ \end{corollary}
+if all layers $i=1,2,\dots,n$ use continuous scalar concave activation function from list~(L2) in Remark \ref{activ}.
+On the other hand, if at least one layer of~$T$ uses only continuous scalar concave activation functions from list (L1) in Remark~\ref{activ}, then $\rho(T_\infty)=0.$ \end{corollary}